Effective, Forward-Thinking Defense Against OVI/DUI Charges In Ohio

 In Ohio, it is unlawful to drive with a blood alcohol content (BAC) of .08% or higher.
 Anyone arrested for operating a vehicle faces significant risks.
 With so much on the line, you need an experienced OVI defense lawyer on your side to skillfully guide you through this challenging time.

-At DeBra Law, LLC, our attorney, Ryan DeBra, is a Cincinnati DUI lawyer committed to providing high-quality legal services at an affordable rate to people across Hamilton, Clermont, Warren counties.
+At DeBra Law, LLC, our attorney, Ryan DeBra, is an Ohio DUI lawyer committed to providing high-quality legal services at an affordable rate to people across Hamilton, Clermont, Warren counties.
 He’s a dedicated, aggressive litigator with a keen understanding of Ohio criminal law.
 He has an impressive record of success as an Ohio criminal attorney and strives to achieve positive results in every case.

 Penalties For OVI In Ohio